 Ease of use: All activities should be usable ‘out of the box’ by instructors.
 Additionally, students and developers working through the activities on their own should be able to do so with as few roadblocks as possible due to the documentation and clear instruction sets provided with each of the activities.

 Relevance: We have found that creating relevant, real-world projects helps to foster student interest in the activity and in security.
-Each of our activities contains relevant examples from the real world, including steps to recreate the vulnerability and demonstrate its relevance.
+Each of our activities contains relevant examples from the commercial apps, including steps to recreate the vulnerability and demonstrate its relevance.

 Meet a diverse range of skillsets: Not all students or developers are at the same skill level, and security is important to all experience and skill levels.
 Additionally, anyone can learn about security and mobile development from elementary-age to retirees.
 Our activities are designed to assist students and developers of all experience levels and ages.